II. Epidemiology

 2. Head and neck imaging (as indicated)

-1. Ultrasound is preferred in children <14 years old
+1. Ultrasound (preferred in children <14 years old)

 1. Indications

-1. Persistent Lymphadenopathy for more than 3-4 weeks
+1. Persistent Lymphadenopathy for more than 4 weeks with no other cause identified

 2. Malignancy or serious disease suspected